top of page

 Speaking on Addiction’s Impact on Children and Families

-Kia Delaney is a speaker, author, and educator who helps schools, faith-based organizations, and community groups better understand the impact of addiction on children and families.
+Kia Delaney is a speaker, author, and educator who help schools, faith-based organizations, and community groups better understand the impact of addiction on children and families.
 Her work centers children while equipping adults with language and perspective to respond with clarity, compassion, and care.

 Professional Background